 There is a five-year look back when it comes to the transfer of assets.
 This means that the best time to plan for Nursing Home Medicaid is five years before you need it.
 Most people, however, only start panning for Medicaid when they are already on the nursing home steps.
-A gift and loan strategy, involving the use of a Promissory Note (Note Payable) is one way at least some assets can be preserved.
+A gift and loan strategy involving the use of a Promissory Note (Note Payable) is a way to preserve at least half of the Medicaid recipient’s assets.

 The look back period starts on the day of Medicaid eligibility.
 What this means is that, if there was a transfer of assets, such as a house, to a family member with no compensation, that full amount would be used to determine a period of Medicaid not paying for nursing home expenses.
 The main purpose of this is so people do not make last-minute transfers of their assets when it appears that they are going into a nursing home in the hopes of getting Medicaid eligibility to have their expenses paid for.

 There are a few exceptions to this rule, however.
 One is that transfers made to a loved one in exchange for health care that keeps you out of a nursing home would most likely not result in a penalty period.
 Also, transferring assets in exchange for a promissory note that meets very specific criteria would also help protect some assets, resulting in more property going to a family member.

 For example, if you transfer a $300,000 family home to your child, with $150,000 of it being a loan with a Promissory Note (Note Payable) with payments that would be used to pay nursing home expenses and the rest being a gift transfer, the result could be that there is only a penalty period on the gift part of the transfer if the entire transfer is done correctly with the assistance of a New York Medicaid attorney.
 The key is making sure that the Promissory Note (Note Payable) meets all the DRA qualifications.

 Specifically, for a promissory note to work in a way where it does not result in a penalty period for the Medicaid applicant, the following criteria must be met: